IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/code-lists.md

 !!! note
     Code lists are visually marked by a triple-stripe icon in the [ontology visualizer](https://iata-cargo.github.io/ontology_visualizer/).

-Code lists are implemented using custom objects, with many predefined as named individuals within the [ONE Record coreCodeLists ontology](https://onerecord.iata.org/ns/coreCodeLists).
+Code lists are implemented using custom objects, with many predefined as named individuals within the [ONE Record Code Lists ontology](https://onerecord.iata.org/ns/code-lists).

 For code lists that are not predefined or are open-ended, the [CodeListElement](https://onerecord.iata.org/ns/cargo#CodeListElement) object is used.
 A code list is considered "open" when it allows custom entries rather than restricting input to a fixed set of values.